facebook/react-native-website/docs/testing.md

 If you make a change that affects a snapshot test in a PR, such as adding a new example case to one of the examples that is snapshotted, you'll need to re-record the snapshot reference image.
 To do this, simply change to `_runner.recordMode = YES;` in [RNTester/RNTesterSnapshotTests.m](https://github.com/facebook/react-native/blob/master/RNTester/RNTesterIntegrationTests/RNTesterSnapshotTests.m#L42), re-run the failing tests, then flip record back to `NO` and submit/update your PR and wait to see if the Circle build passes.

+### Automated End-to-End Tests

+End-to-end tests written in Detox confirm that React Native components and APIs function correctly in the context of a running app.
+They run the RNTester app in the simulator and simulate a user interacting with the app.

+You can run Detox end-to-end tests locally by [installing the Detox CLI](https://github.com/wix/Detox/blob/master/docs/Introduction.GettingStarted.md#step-1-install-dependencies) on macOS, then running the following in the command line:

+    $ cd react-native
+    $ npm run build-ios-e2e
+    $ npm run test-ios-e2e

+If you work on a component or API that isn't convered by a Detox test, please consider adding one.
+Detox tests are stored under `RNTester/e2e/__tests__`.

 ## Apple TV

 The same tests discussed above for iOS will also run on tvOS.
 In the RNTester Xcode project, select the RNTester-tvOS target, and you can follow the same steps above to run the tests in Xcode.